Agile Velocity vs. Capacity: Key Differences and Best Practices

 3. Influence of Team Experience and Efficiency

 Velocity changes as teams gain experience and refine processes.
 A team working together for months will likely have a higher velocity than a newly formed team.
+However, changes in team composition, such as onboarding new team members, can impact velocity and estimation consistency, especially during the initial phases.
+Team dynamics, including collaboration and individual skills, also influence a team's ability to complete work efficiently.
+A low or fluctuating velocity can signal issues that need to be addressed in a retrospective.
 Capacity remains fixed unless team size or sprint duration changes.

 For example, two teams with the same capacity (400 hours) may have different velocities—one completing 40 story points, another only 25.
 Experience and engineering efficiency are the reasons behind this gap.